caWhat’s In This Guide To The Cane Corso?

 Checks you need to make

 Ask to see the health records of your puppy’s parents.

 Remember to ask if the breeder has tested for temperament.
 Good breeders will work hard to ensure that your puppy is a good match for your home and family.

 If you are interested in adopting a cane corso rescue dog, be sure to check out breed specific cane corso rescue organizations.

 There are several groups dedicated to rescuing and placing cani corsi with the right families.

 Experience rehabilitating poorly socialized dogs is a requirement for many cane corso rescues.

 Cane Corso Price

-Expect to pay in the $200-$500 range for a cane corso rescue.
+As a broad guide you can expect to pay in the $200-$500 range for a cane corso rescue.

-What is the price of a purebred cane corso puppy from a reputable breeder?
+What is the price of a purebred Cane Corso puppy from a reputable breeder?